 used to come down from the sky to hand a palm leaf to the winners.

 The entire archaeological site of Olympia won't make you stare in awe and marvel at the ancient architecture however it is a beautiful place to visit and unlike most archaeological sites in Greece which are exposed to the sun and surrounded by vegetation that barely reaches your ankles, Olympia is shaded by tall trees and walking through the ruins can be a peaceful and profound experience.
-Olympia is a place you can visit any time of year and if you can come here when
+Olympia is a place you can visit any time of year and if you can

 the rest of the tourists are gone you will find it even more enjoyable.